Brycee916/WebScraperDealProjects/README.md

 # WebScraperDealProject
 INFO:
-  This is a full stack project in progress that let's users find the best deals on items.
-The user will be able to bookmark items and tabs.
+  User will be able to see their stats in valorant.

 Contributors:
   Bryce Chao